 Your food waste:

-• stays within Bristol
+• stays in Bristol

 • is fermented and composted locally

-• becomes living, biologically active compost
+• becomes living compost

-• is returned to gardens, allotments, schools, and growing spaces
+• returns to gardens and growing spaces

-It does not go to landfill.
+It doesn’t go to landfill.

-It does not leave the city.
+It doesn’t leave the city.

 Do I get compost back?